judering/judering.github.io/about/index.md

 For a list of works check out my [WORKS](/works) page or head to my [LISTEN](/listen) page to hear a selection of my work.
 To purchase cd's featuring my work check out my [PURCHASE](/purchase) page.

-Currently teaching composition in Trinity College Dublin and the Royal Irish Academy of Music.
+Currently teaching composition at Trinity College Dublin and the Royal Irish Academy of Music.